-Six things to do when a frozen pipe bursts Posted in Home, Business If low temperatures cause water to freeze inside pipes, pressure can build up and cause weak points inside the pipe to burst.
+6 things to do when a frozen pipe bursts Posted in Home, Business If low temperatures cause water to freeze inside pipes, pressure can build up and cause weak points inside the pipe to burst.
 Unfortunately, water may then pour into your home and cause damage.
 How to handle a pipe that bursts First, find your home’s main water supply and shut it off.
 Next, turn off your main electrical supply to reduce the risk of electrical shock and damage to circuits and electrical appliances.
 If the water comes from a hot water pipe, shut the main valve to your hot water heater as well.
 Call a plumber for help as soon as possible.
 Your safety is most important.
 Please do not attempt potentially dangerous repairs.
 Be aware of submerged electrical outlets, appliances or chemicals that may be inside standing water.
-Report your claim Report a homeowner claim once you’ve safely secured your home from more damage.
+Learn about our Home Insurance Learn More Report your claim Report a homeowner claim once you’ve safely secured your home from more damage.
+This article is for informational and suggestion purposes only.
+Implementing any one or more of these suggestions does not guarantee coverage.
+If any policy coverage descriptions in this article conflict with the language in the policy, the language in the policy applies.
+For full details on Grange’s home insurance coverages and discounts, contact your local, independent Grange insurance agent.
 Know someone who would find this information helpful?
-Share via: Facebook Twitter LinkedIn Email Related resources Video: Winterize your home with Uncle Insurance Posted in Home Uncle Insurance walks you through several tips to begin preparing your home for the cold months ahead and may help you avoid unnecessary claims (and aggravation!).
-How to stay safe when hail starts to fall Posted in Home A hail storm may seem harmless when you’re in the comfort of your home, but even small ones can pose a danger to you and your family.
-Protect yourself, others and your property with these quick tips.
+Share via: Facebook Twitter LinkedIn Email Related resources 6 ways risk management helps address business risks Posted in Business Find and fix hazards at your business before something bad happens.
+Did you know your business insurance may include access to risk management services to help address business risks?
+Here’s how it works.
+10 tips to winterize your home Posted in Home Is your home ready for the cold winter months ahead?
+We’ll walk you through several winter home maintenance tips so you can prepare now and try to avoid costly winter-weather damage.